Marlow: How YAF -- and Andrew Breitbart -- Helped Me Launch My Career

 I grew up in West Los Angeles and went to prep school just outside of Beverly Hills.
 I’d seen the power of the entertainment industry firsthand and knew that Andrew understood it better than anyone I had ever met.

 Later that night, I approached him at the hotel bar (yes, Andrew, the star of the night, socialized with the normal people at the hotel bar), with the simple message: “I dug your speech.”
 Given that we had similar backgrounds, interests, and politics, we had a quick connection.
 He offered me a small, part-time job by the end of the weekend.
+I was his first employee.

 I was at Andrew’s right-hand man when he launched each of his affiliated blogs, the first of which was, fittingly, Big Hollywood, where he and a team of citizen journalists reported and opined on the cross-section of politics and popular culture.